-In particular, in relation to the retained $\in 112.0$ million, the Issuer considers it to be a breach of the legal obligations of the CCA.
-The Issuer sought immediate injunctive relief and, despite having been informed by the JST on 7 December 2021 that the claims under the CCA should only be recognised as CET1, for the purposes of the own funds calculation, once such payment occurs, the Issuer will continue to take all legal and other measures in order to protect the integrity of the CCA as a capital instrument which is recognised by both regulators and the markets.
+In particular, in relation to the retained €112.0 million, the Issuer considers it to be a breach of the legal obligations of the CCA.
+The Issuer sought immediate injunctive relief and will take all legal and other measures in order to protect the integrity of the CCA as a capital instrument which is recognised by both regulators and the markets.

-In connection with the CCA there was an ongoing dispute in arbitration regarding the implementation of IFRS9 from the phase-in to the fully-loaded regime and the impact of such implementation in the calculation of the amount due by the Resolution Fund under the CCA for 2019 financial year.
-On 3 November 2021, the Issuer was informed that the arbitration proceeding was decided by the Arbitral Tribunal to its disadvantage and thus the transitional arrangement of IFRS 9 will be in place until 31 December 2022.
+In connection with the CCA there is an ongoing dispute in arbitration regarding the implementation of IFRS9 from the phase-in to the fully-loaded regime and the impact of such implementation in the calculation of the amount due by the Resolution Fund under the CCA for 2019 financial year.
+The arbitration proceeding is still pending, and it was agreed not to change the implementation to the fully-loaded regime pending the result of this proceeding.

-Additionally, the Issuer requested the ECB's authorisation to apply the transitional arrangements (IFRS 9 dynamic approach), subject to arbitration, in the context of the Issuer and the Resolution Fund having recognised another divergence regarding the application of such regime.
+Additionally, the Issuer requested the ECB's authorization to apply the transitional arrangements (IFRS 9 dynamic approach), subject to arbitration, in the context of the Issuer and the Resolution Fund having recognised another divergence regarding the application of such regime.